xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 ## Overview

 This will be the fifth article in SRv6 series on NCS5500/NCS500 platforms.
-In this write-up we will focus on covering the NPU resources usage when we provision SRv6 services on the NCS product family which is build on BCM DNX Jercho/Jericho+/Jericho2 asics.
+In this write-up we will focus on covering the platform capabilties for SRv6 and resources usage when we provision SRv6 services on the NCS500/500 product-family which is build with BCM DNX Jercho/Jericho+/Jericho2 asics.

 ## Platform Capabilties